I’m not sure whether museum is the right word, but it was fun!

-Note: no more visitors can be allowed in 2 hours before closing, as the tour takes at leas 1,5 hours.
-Make sure you’re at the entrance at least two hours in advance to avoid disappointments.
+Note: no more visitors can be allowed in 2 hours before closing, as the tour takes at least 1,5 hours.
+Make sure you’re at the entrance two hours in advance to avoid disappointments.

 |Daily||10:30 – 19:30 || Fridays, Saturday & Sunday 21:00|

 |Period from July – up to August||10:30 – 21:00 |||